-• If you use Company-provided Flex Credits to buy LTD coverage, you will be taxed on any portion that you receive as a benefit. • If you pay for this benefit using payroll deduction, you would not be taxed on the benefits that you receive.
+- · If you choose Core or Option A LTD coverage, you will be taxed on any portion that you receive as a benefit. - · If you choose Option B LTD coverage, you would not be taxed on the benefits that you receive.